The Storyteller (Vargas Llosa novel): Machiguenga Tribe

 The tribe of the Amazonian Natives whose stories and fate are the basis of the book.

 Tasurinchi

 Is a name used in the storytelling chapters throughout Vargas Llosa's book, one that can cause considerable confusion.
 Because the Machiguengas do not use personal names, "Tasurinchi" is not a consistent individual, but the name used for the person or god about whom someone is talking.
 It is used, roughly, to mean "revered male about whom we are speaking".
 Early in the book Saul defines Tasurinchi as "the god of good", but this is just one use of the name.
 During his storytelling, Mascarita uses "Tasurinchi" as a pronoun used to stand for oneself, other males, and even the sun.
 Later, as Mascarita goes more "native," he adopts the name as a person pronoun, referring to himself as "Tasurinchi."

 Don Salomon Zuratas

 Saúl Zuratas's father.
-Converted to Judaism upon moving to the capital of Peru.
 After Don Salomon dies, Saul leaves the city to become the storyteller.